enjoy-digital/litex/doc/dataflow.rst

 * A signal object ``ack``.
 * The data payload ``payload``, which is a record with the layout given to the endpoint constructor.

+Endpoints can also be used to manipulate packets, this is done by setting packetized parameter to True which adds:

+* A signal object ``sop`` (Start Of Packet).
+* A signal object ``eop`` (End Of Packet).

+When used in packetized mode, packet parameters (signals that do no change for the duration of a packet) should to be declared in param_layout.
+Declaring these signals in payload_layout will works in most cases but will prevent logic optimizations.

 Busy signal
 ===========